Hemodynamics (Pressure, Flow, and Resistance)

 Hemodynamics can be defined as the physical factors that govern blood flow.
 These are the same physical factors that govern the flow of any fluid, and are based on a fundamental law of physics, namely Ohm's Law, which states that current (I) equals the voltage difference (ΔV) divided by resistance (R).
 In relating Ohm's Law to fluid flow, the voltage difference is the pressure difference (ΔP; sometimes called driving pressure, perfusion pressure, or pressure gradient), the resistance is the resistance to flow (R) offered by the blood vessel and its interactions with the flowing blood, and the current is the blood flow (F).
 This hemodynamic relationship can be summarized by:

 The blood flow across a heart valve follows the same relationship as for a blood vessel; however, the pressure difference is the two pressures on either side of the valve.
-For example, the pressure difference across the aortic valve that drives flow across that valve during ventricular ejection is the intraventricular pressure (PIV) minus the aortic pressure (PAo).
-The resistance (R) is the resistance to flow that is related in large part to the size of the valve opening.
+For example, the pressure difference across the aortic valve that drives flow from the left ventricle into the aorta during ventricular ejection is the intraventricular pressure (PIV) minus the aortic pressure (PAo).
+The resistance (R) is the resistance to flow that is related to the size of the valve opening.
 Therefore, the relationship describing the flow across the aortic valve is:

-The above relationship also indicates that there is a linear and proportionate relationship between flow and perfusion pressure.
-This linear relationship, however, is not followed when pathological conditions lead to turbulent flow, because turbulence decreases the flow at any given perfusion pressure.
-Furthermore, the pulsatile nature of flow in large arteries also alters this relationship so that greater pressures are required for a given flow.
-In other words, pulsatility, like turbulence, increases resistance to flow.
+The linear (i.e., proportionate) relationship between flow and perfusion pressure observed during laminar flow, however, is not followed when pathological conditions lead to turbulent flow because turbulence decreases the flow at any perfusion pressure.
+Furthermore, the pulsatile nature of flow in large arteries also alters this relationship so that greater pressures are required for a specific flow.
+Therefore, pulsatile flow, like turbulent flow, increases resistance to flow.